rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 Advantages of on-premise installation compared to API service
 ---------------------------------------------------------------
-This set-up has great advantages such as:

 * Data privacy by design: the data always stays in your system
 * Security as control over the data flow is kept
 * Fast speed that is not depending on latency

-at a moderate cost of:
-* Slightly more difficult installation